-Because the proprietor of this website is a professional writer/editor and writing consultant, a variety of activities we routinely undertake in connection with our work could potentially be deemed “commercial” as defined by the CCPA, even if our actual content is deemed “noncommercial speech.”
+Because the owner of this website is a professional writer/editor and writing consultant and much (though not all) of the information we collect in connection with our business is intended for publication (and/or public performance, exhibition, and/or broadcast, as applicable), a variety of activities we routinely undertake in connection with our work could potentially be deemed “commercial” as defined by the CCPA, even if our actual content is deemed “noncommercial speech.”
 (For writers, photographers, and other creative professionals, the distinction between “commercial” activity and engaging in “noncommercial speech” as an integral part of one’s business is a complicated, muddy legal question mark.)
-Examples could include:
+Some representative examples could include:

-- Licensing, selling, or otherwise offering offering our content or writing/editing/writing consulting services for money or other valuable consideration (including offering the content on this website) if that content incorporates or involves any names or other personal information about individuals or households.
+- Licensing, selling, and/or otherwise offering offering our content or writing/editing/writing consulting services for money and/or other valuable consideration (potentially including publishing content on this website, which may be supported by advertising, and which we use to advertise and/or otherwise promote our work and/or professional services) if that content or those services incorporate or involve any names and/or other types of personal information about individuals or households.

-- Proposing or pitching any article, book, and/or other content containing names and/or other personal information to editors, agents, and/or publishers.
+- Proposing or pitching any article, book, and/or other content containing names and/or other types of personal information to editors, literary agents, and/or publishers.

-- Sharing, exchanging, or discussing with clients, coauthors, and/or collaborators any personal information pertaining to articles, books, and/or other content we are creating and/or editing (and/or on which we are consulting) for commercial advantage.
+- Sharing, exchanging, or discussing with clients, coauthors, and/or collaborators any personal information pertaining to articles, books, and/or other content we are creating and/or editing (and/or on which we are consulting) in a professional capacity.

 - Arranging for people featured and/or quoted in our content to receive complimentary copies of our published work or be notified of its publication or commercial availability.